 It’s time for the Book Junkie Trials!!
 Have you heard of it??
 It’s a readathon – new this year – that’s all over Twitter and IM SO EXCITED for it!!
-There’s something 4,178+ participants (at last count) this year, so it’s going to be loads of fun.
+There is something 4,178+ participants (at last count) this year, so it’s going to be loads of fun.
 It already has been, and we’re just sharing TBRs :)

 Basically, it’s a mapped reading challenge.
-There’s a map of the Queendom – run by the royal Majesty herself, Rachel Marie – and there are four teams: mages, bards, outlaws and scribes.
-Each team has their own route, four locations, to the Bookie Grail.
+There’s a map of the Queendom – run by the royal Majesty herself, Rachel Marie – and there are four teams: mages, bards, outlaws, and scribes.
+Each team has its own route, four locations, to the Bookie Grail.
 Each location has a task given by the Queen, which translates to a reading challenge.
-I’m going for the title of Quest Champion, which means that I’m planning to complete all the tasks for each team, totaling in 17 challenges and 17 books.
+I’m going for the title of Quest Champion, which means that I’m planning to complete all the tasks for each team, totaling 17 challenges and 17 books.
 Interested?
 Check out the announcement video here.

 What makes this challenge different is that you have to set your TBR ahead of time, and it’s not allowed to change.
 And one book only counts for one challenge – no exceptions.

 The challenge runs for the entire month of July, but as I chose the Mage team, I got the advantage of starting three days early.

 Links will be added to books as challenges are completed :)

 - Orc Grove: Some say there is no talking to Orcs, but a good political relationship is needed.
 Learn some Orc customs by reading a book a book that is gruesome, gory or gritty